crisbee/IntroToDataPowerOnDockerLab/README.md

   ibmcom/datapower:2018.4.1
 ````

-Once is starts, in a browser, browse to https://localhost:9091.
+Give it a minute to start, then browse to https://localhost:9091.
 Login with un/p = admin/admin as before.
 Magically, you see your MyNewWebServiceProxy and the MyNewAppDomain in this brand new container!
 You can browse to the other one at https://localhost:9090 and see them side by side like in the below screen shot.

 ![dualcontainers](images/dual_containers.png)

 >Note: Check out that odd string of numbers at the top of each browser window and in the DP GUI where it says IDG console at XXXXXXXXX.
 This is the ID of the container and we will see it in the next steps.

-### Check to see what docker is running.
+### Check to see what docker is running

 We know that we have the two DPs running, but let's take a look at it from the Docker perspective.